-At Callingwood Dental Health Centre in Edmonton, we are committed to providing you the right tools and education to maintain healthy teeth and gums.
+At Callingwood Dental Health Centre and Suites in Edmonton, we are committed to providing you the right tools and education to maintain healthy teeth and gums.
 Here are some frequently asked questions about oral hygiene:

 What are the risk factors for oral cancer?